freadblangks/VMangos-eluna/README.md

 # VMangos-eluna

 Notice：
-For newest version of VMangos + Eluna, see this project: [Eluna-VMaNGOS] (https://github.com/Eluna-Ports/Eluna-VMaNGOS).
+For newest version of VMangos + Eluna, see this project: [Eluna-VMaNGOS](https://github.com/Eluna-Ports/Eluna-VMaNGOS).

 This project is a [VMangos](https://github.com/vmangos/core) version with [Eluna](https://github.com/ElunaLuaEngine/Eluna) code merged.